jumpnow/jumpnowtek-site/_posts/2015-06-08-BeagleBone-Systems-with-Yocto.md

 ### Fedora Setup

-I have used Fedora *23* 64-bit workstation.
+I have also used a **Fedora 27** 64-bit workstation.

-The extra packages I needed to install for Yocto were
+The extra packages I needed were

     chrpath
     perl-bignum